HoussemLahmar/Embedded-ML-Library/README.md

 # ML Embedded Library

 A lightweight, header-only machine learning library designed for embedded systems such as ESP32 and STM32.
-This library enables real-time training, ultra-light inference, and automatic code generation for easy integration into your embedded projects.
+This library enables real-time training, ultra-light inference, and sensor/actuator integration directly on microcontrollers.
+The library is optimized for memory-constrained environments.

 ---